Same average in every direction: Motivation from geology

 Since we know very little about the recursion (\ref{eq:rec03}), the full mathematical explanation of these computational result is lacking.
 However, in this paper we showed that in 3D parallelepipeds are critical polytopes.
 We can also prove that they are the only critical polytopes that are centrally symmetric with $A(P,z)=\la$, a constant.
 Perhaps they are the only critical polytopes.
 Our results suggest that the $\bar V=8$ average observed in the computer experiment may indeed play a central role in secondary fragmentation, for a broad range of secondary distributions.

 {\bf Acknowledgements.} The support of the HUN-REN Research Network is appreciated.
-IB was partially supported to IB from NKFIH grants No 131529, 132696, and 133919.
-Support to GD from NKFIH grant 134199 and of grant BME FIKP-V\'AZ by EMMI is kindly acknowledged.
+The first author was partially supported from NKFIH grants No 131529, 132696, and 133919.
+Support for the second author from NKFIH grant 134199 and of grant BME FIKP-V\'AZ by EMMI is kindly acknowledged.

 0.5cm

 Imre B\'ar\'any \\ Alfr\'ed R\'enyi Institute of Mathematics, HUN-REN\\ 13 Re\'altanoda Street, Budapest 1053 Hungary\\ {\tt barany.imre@renyi.mta.hu}\\ and \\ Department of Mathematics\\ University College London\\ Gower Street, London, WC1E 6BT, UK\\